FuelCycleFIT/FITProject/README.md

 Recipe :

+A recipe approach aims to tune the fuel cycle calculation in order to have a well known isotopic vector already precisely calculated from a RPC.
 The fresh fuel composition in the reactor at Beginning Of Cycle (BOC) is always the same.
 For instance, the reactor load a MOX fuel with 7% (mass) of plutonium with always the same isotopic composition.
 It is possible to use recipe interpolation, closest composition, etc.

+FF : Fixed Fraction

+We call Fixed Fraction approach a fuel cycle calculation for which each fresh fuel loading is based on the same constant fissile fraction, whatever the isotopic vector is.
+For instance, a PWR MOX is always loading a fresh fuel at 7% of plutonium.
+This approach is of course a strong approximation for recyled fuels.

 ## List of features to be tested